mohammed-7861/Fall-C-w-prof-Khan/Labs/array_operations.md

         }

         case 2: {
-            // Sort descending using bubble sort
+            // Sort Descending using bubble sort
             for (int i = 0; i < 4; ++i) {  // 4 passes
                 for (int j = 0; j < 4 - i; ++j) { // compare adjacent
                     if (arr[j] < arr[j + 1]) { // swap if out of order